zulucmd/zulu/shell_completions.md

 - Streamlined user experience thanks to a completion behavior aligned with the other shells

 `Bash` completion V2 supports descriptions for completions.
-When calling `GenBashCompletionV2()` or `GenBashCompletionFileV2()` you must provide these functions with a parameter indicating if the completions should be annotated with a description; Cobra will provide the description automatically based on usage information.
+When calling `GenBashCompletionV2()` or `GenBashCompletionFileV2()` you must provide these functions with a parameter indicating if the completions should be annotated with a description; Zulu will provide the description automatically based on usage information.
 You can choose to make this option configurable by your users.